-In this article, we answer the question “What is oppression of minority shareholders?” and “How to fight oppression of minority shareholders?”
+In this article, our business attorneys answer the question “What is oppression of minority shareholders?” and “How to fight oppression of minority shareholders?”
 Oppression of minority shareholders occurs when a majority shareholder or a business leader denies a minority shareholder their legal rights as a shareholder.
-For more on minority shareholders, see our previous article, What is a Minority Shareholder?

 Some of these rights include: